Yunho: Acting career

 Yunho had brief acting cameos on the first few years of his career.
 He appeared in the MBC sitcom Nonstop 4, and participated in the television drama Vacation and movie Dating on Earth starring all of the members of TVXQ.

 Yunho made his official acting debut in 2009, playing the male lead in romantic comedy series Heading to the Ground.
 However, the series was a commercial flop and sparked criticism from netizens for his lack of acting skills.

 From September to December 2010, Yunho starred in his first musical, a remake of the South Korean television drama Goong.
 From November 2012 to January 2013, Yunho starred in his second musical Gwanghwamun Sonata, a story set in South Korea during the democratic movement in the 1980s.

 In 2012, Yunho starred in melodrama King of Ambition, playing a wealthy heir with ice hockey skills.
 His performance earned him a People's Choice award at the 2013 Seoul International Drama Awards.

 In 2014, Yunho starred in the historical action drama Diary of a Night Watchman, playing a swordsman.
 Yunho was widely praised for his acting, managing fierce action scenes and effectively portraying the delicate emotions of his character.

 For his last project before enlistment, Yunho chose to star in the web series I Order You, playing a chef.
 The series premiered on Naver TVcast in July 2015.

 In May 2017, Yunho was confirmed to star in Orion Cinema Network's upcoming romantic mystery drama, Meloholic.

+In May 2023, Yunho starred in the mini series "RACE", playing the role of company CEO Seo Dong Hoon.
+The series premiered on Star (Disney+), Disney+ Hotstar in South-East Asia and Hulu in the US.
+"RACE" marked Yunho's acting comeback after 6 years.